xiix0/scam/README.md

-You have a truly strong individuality.
+You possess a mind not merely twisted, but actually sprained.